robleroni/Puerro/docs/04-State-Management.md

 }
 ```

-Until now the name would have been rendered right back out to the user but what if we want to store it and use this data later on?
+Until now the name would have been rendered right back out to the user but what if we want to store it and use this data later?

-## Keep it simple
+## Keep it Simple

 The simplest way to do state management in the frontend, is storing data in an object.
-Setting and retreiving state is very straight forward:
+Setting and retrieving state is very straight forward:

 ```js
 const myState = { name: '' };